+'''

 symbol[TC]

+'''

-For more information, see the .tc pseudo-op.
+For more information, see the ".tc Pseudo-op" on page 501.

 Using a Symbol before Defining It

 It is possible to use a symbol before you define it.
 Using a symbol and then defining it later in the same file is called forward referencing.
 For example, the following is acceptable: